Edgar Erskine Hume: Retirement and death

-On 24 January 1952, Hume suffered an aneurysm of the aorta and died the same day at the Walter Reed Army Medical Center.
+On 24 January 1952, Hume had an aneurysm of the aorta and died the same day at the Walter Reed Army Medical Center.
 General Hume is buried in Arlington National Cemetery.

 Personal life

 In July 1918, prior to going on active duty in the First World War, he married Mary Swigert Hendrick of Frankfort who came from a distinguished line of Kentucky pioneer ancestry.
 She joined him while he was still on duty in Serbia and shared many of his travels.
 They had a son Edgar Erskine Hume Jr.

 Publications

 The list of Edgar E Hume's publications reached over four hundred titles.
 He wrote histories, biographies, science and sociology but also critical and philosophical essays.